andrew-caputo/health-fitness-analytics/memory-bank/projectbrief.md

 ## Project Overview
 A comprehensive health and fitness tracking application that integrates data from multiple sources to provide AI-powered insights and recommendations.

+## Documentation
+- All project documentation is managed in markdown under `docs/`.
+- MkDocs (Material theme) generates a browsable documentation site.
+- Documentation is hosted on GitHub Pages and is updated via `mkdocs gh-deploy`.
+- The documentation site is a core deliverable for transparency, onboarding, and ongoing development.

 ## Core Requirements

 ### Data Sources